What Is Smoke Testing?

 Smoke Testing Can Be Automated

 Like other regression tests, the team can (and should) look at automating the smoke tests.
 Usually, smoke tests will take the form of API tests or UI tests.
 Both of these can be automated, providing the testers with an even quicker way of gathering feedback about the state of the system.
 Automation also rules out human error during testing, and it allows the team to incorporate the smoke testing suite into a build server that runs regularly.
+This way, every new build can quickly provide feedback.

 Smoke Testing Saves Time in QA